 Kit of Parts: Themed communities include flexible individual and group spaces, exhibition and event spaces, and project rooms.
 Resources can be loaned for the long-term to keep in the community.
-Faculty and staff provide content expertise, and exhibition, event, and programming support.
+Staff provide content expertise, and exhibition, event, and programming support.